 The Community Tables are the official consignment operations of the farmers’ markets.
-More info below these quick links for people who already plan to consign.

 We have a quick online application for consigners.
 (Don’t do our full vendor application if you just want to consign.)